Configure time synchronization with an external NTP server

 Chrony

-But you can customize the utility that is already installed on the server. -
+, but you can customize whichever utility is already installed on the server. -

 Chrony